Kennexploit/Mawimbi-Tea-Company/README.md

-# This is a Management system Project developed with Python Django Framework.
+# This is a Back end system Project developed with Python Django Framework.